zonika/keys-of-hash-web-0715-public/README.md

 ## Objectives

 Given a hash, return an array with every key from the hash whose value matches the value(s) given as an argument.
+You will have to use the splat (`*`) operator.
+Read more about that below the example.

 ## Example